 Colleges are finding all kinds of ways to help students bump those GPAs up, and in part that phenomenon is driven by student demand to look better in graduate school applications.
-A's have become the most common grade given on US college campuses, and in 2012, they made up a whopping 42% of college grades.
+A's are the most common grade given at 4-year colleges in the US.
 And while the Ivies and some other private colleges are the most egregious offenders, GPAs are creeping up at state colleges too.

 Here's why that matters for you.

 One of the techniques we try to teach applicants at Ivey Consulting is how to think like an admissions officer, because understanding their task and their challenges is key to your success as an applicant.
 So put on your admissions officer hat and ask yourself:

 How do you evaluate applicant GPAs in universe of grade inflation, grade forgiveness, and grade distortion?

 Those grading practices force admissions officers to pay more attention to things like recommendations (mostly positive, bland, and also hard to distinguish) and standardized test scores (the bane of many applicants' existence).
 So it's not some kind of "win" for applicants that GPAs have become inflated currency, and in particular it obscures the performance of the strongest students and dilutes the value of their top grades.

 So admissions officers look for other indicators — did you graduate magna cum laude?
 If so, what does that mean at your college?
 Does that put you in the top 20% of your graduating class, or does it mean you're just in the top half of your class, as is the case at Harvard, Johns Hopkins, and Middlebury? ("You Graduated Cum Laude?
 So Did Everyone Else," Wall Street Journal).